 Haemopoietic stem cell transplants are used to treat a range of both haematological and non-haematological malignancies and other serious conditions in adults and children.
 The stem cells may come from bone marrow, peripheral blood or cord blood.
 Transplants can be autologous, when the patient's own stem cells are harvested and then returned after high-dose conditioning chemotherapy, or allogeneic, when the stem cells are sourced from a donor.
 Allogeneic donors may be related to the patient, such as a sibling or parent, or unrelated, where the donors are sourced from donor registries and cord blood banks worldwide.
-In line with overseas registries, the ABMTRR now also collects information from patients receiving other cell therapies.
+In line with overseas registries, the ANZTCT Registry now also collects information from patients receiving other cell therapies.

-The ABMTRR was established in 1992 to record details of bone marrow, peripheral blood and later cord blood haemopoietic stem cell transplants performed in Australia.
+The ABMTRR (now ANZTCT Registry) was established in 1992 to record details of bone marrow, peripheral blood and later cord blood haemopoietic stem cell transplants performed in Australia.
 New Zealand began contributing data in 1998.
-Initially the ABMTRR was fully funded by the Arrow Bone Marrow Transplant Foundation.
+Initially the registry was fully funded by the Arrow Bone Marrow Transplant Foundation.
 From 2001 to 2014, the Australian Bone Marrow Donor Registry (ABMDR) subsidised a collection of more detailed information for unrelated donor transplants.
 NSW Health contributed to the part time salary of a statistician from 2003-2010.
-Since July 2010 the ABMTRR has received operational funding from Australian governments through the Australian Commonwealth Department of Health by means of funding arrangements between St Vincent's Hospital Sydney Limited (SVHS) and the ABMDR.
+From July 2010-2024 the registry received operational funding from Australian governments through the Australian Commonwealth Department of Health by means of funding arrangements between St Vincent's Hospital Sydney Limited (SVHS) and the ABMDR).